yanhaijing/console.js/README.md

 console.js is a small javascript library, fix console is undefined, like html5shim and reset.css.

-console is undefined in ie6,ie7, before open devtool console is undefined in ie8, ie9.
+In ie6 ie7,console is undefined.
+In ie8 ie9, first open the developer tools before, console is undefined.

 ##Guides

-insert this code before first script, that's it, so easy.
+Insert the following before the first script code, that's it, so easy.

 	<script src="console.js"></script>